cnorm35/bridgetown-blog/src/_posts/five_tips_for_new_dev.md

 ---
 layout: post
-title:  5 tips for new Rails develoopers
+title:  5 tips for new Rails developers
 date:   2023-06-02 16:54:46 -0500
 category: ruby
 excerpt: "5 tips for new Rails developers to be more productive and confident."